810 Bowling logo

 Cons

-Item 7 Total Minimum $2,941,500 is well above typical for Entertainment & Recreation, so the lowest expected startup cost still requires substantially more capital than most competitors.
+The Item 7 total maximum of $4,967,000 is well above typical for Entertainment & Recreation, meaning the upper-range startup cost could be substantially higher than peers and will increase your likely financing needs.

 Territory Protection